JohnnyJunhwiMun/RL_based_DCGAN/README.md

 # DCGAN with RL-Guided Hyperparameter Optimization

-This project implements a Deep Convolutional Generative Adversarial Network (DCGAN) enhanced with a Reinforcement Learning (RL) agent to dynamically adjust critical hyperparameters during training.
-The integrated RL component employs a Proximal Policy Optimization (PPO) approach for fine-tuning the learning rate and momentum (beta1) in response to evolving training metrics.
+This project implements a Deep Convolutional Generative Adversarial Network (DCGAN) enhanced with a Reinforcement Learning (RL) agent that dynamically adjusts key hyperparameters during training.
+The RL component uses the Proximal Policy Optimization (PPO) algorithm to fine-tune the learning rate and momentum parameter (beta1) based on evolving training metrics.

-Due to the limited resources, only fewer epochs are tested.
-You can see the process how this model trained by visualized video.
+Due to limited computational resources, the model was trained for only 10 epochs—fewer than typically used in similar projects.
+With better resource availability, there is significant potential for further improvements through extended training and more advanced tuning.

 ---